 And the bathroom.
 The bathroom was a toilet, a bucket and a hose.
-A modern three piece bathroom set.
 All encased in three tumbling concrete walls.
-One side open to the jungle and everything missing a roof.
+One side is open to the jungle, and everything missing a roof.

 And the saving grace was that the host was lovely.
 As is the case of most Couchsurfing hosts.
 He was a Buddhist and spent the entire evening educating us all on his religion.
-That experience in itself was worth the pain of almost giving myself cystitis, caused by the sheer determination of not wanting to use the bucket.
+That experience in itself was worth the pain of cystitis, brought on by sheer determination of not wanting to use the bucket.